Saeideh-Bahadoran/arduino-playground/projects/blink-led/README.md

 ### 🛠️ Components Used:
 - Arduino Uno (Wokwi simulator)
-- 2x LEDs (connected to pins 12 and 13)
+- 1 LED (connected to pin 12) and 1 onboard-LED connected to pin 13

 ### 💡 What I Learned:
 - How to control multiple digital outputs using `pinMode()` and `digitalWrite()`